back to the homepage

 There are beautiful ways to grow fruits, vegetables and herbs in your home landscape.
 You will learn about:

-The costly demise of most garden plantings are a direct result of improper planting.
+How improve the success of new plantings: The costly demise of most garden plantings are a direct result of improper planting.
 We will address an array of misconceptions about planting techniques.
 You may be very surprised!
 This class will demonstrate:

 This will be a “hands-on” outdoor class held at the site of my brand new home, still under construction.
 It will be the perfect demonstration of how to deal with hard packed red clay, the problem that most intimidates would-be gardeners in the Triad.